20kdc/datum/rust/README.md

 # `datum-rs`

-Datum is an S-expression format meant for quick implementation in various languages.
+Datum is a terse, human-writable data format meant for quick implementation in various languages.

-It has a specification, available at <https://github.com/20kdc/gabien-common/blob/master/datum/specification.md>.

 It was originally developed for use in some of my Java programs for the purpose of fulfilling the role of 'terse data language,' with some key distinctions: